kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Force Resistance can be used on Star Forge to help protect against hostile Force Powers, particularly on Deck 2.
 - Dominate Mind allows us to pass Persuade checks on Czerka guards on Kashyyyk and Lashowe on Korriban.
 Affect Mind allows us to access Manaan, Tatooine and Kashyyyk without paying the docking fee, among other things.

+**Notes on Skills and Attributes:**
-For skills, the 10 points in Intelligence allow us to get 4 net Computer Use, saving 1 spike per hacking with our MC.
-This smooths out the spike route on Taris.
-8 in Treat Injury helps us preserve some medpacs and increases survivability.
-Persuade helps us shortcut some quests and bypass some fights, and we max this out as soon as we become a Jedi.
+- The 10 points in Intelligence allow us to get 4 net Computer Use, saving 1 spike per hacking with our MC and smoothing out the spike route on Taris.
+- The 1 point in Stealth causes a Stealth Field Generator to spawn in the first footlocker on Endar Spire, which we then sell for 40 extra credits, netting us a extra concussion grenade.
+- The 1 point in Security is for a skip on the Endar Spire, and to open a couple apartments on Taris.
+- 12 Charisma, along with maxing Persuade and Force Valor guarantees passing every Persuade check in the game.
 We keep putting points in Persuade because as we level because we need more Persuasion to continue to pass important Persuade checks, all the way through sparing Bastila on the Star Forge.
+- 8 in Treat Injury helps us preserve some medpacs and increases survivability.
+4 in TI is usually enough to get through Taris; if desired, you can take more points in TI at each level on Taris to be very slightly safer.

 ## Equipment Plan